Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are perfectly crafted for misdirection.
-Clue #1, 'A complex pasta dish, often baked, featuring layers of meat, cheese, and rich tomato sauce,' is an unmistakable description of Lasagna.
-Clue #2, 'A round, savory pie with a flaky crust, filled with various meats, vegetables, and creamy sauces,' unambiguously describes a Pot Pie.
-Both clues clearly and effectively point to the incorrect answer choices, leaving no room for confusion with Pizza Margherita.
+The fake clues (F1, F2) are highly effective and specific, perfectly fulfilling their purpose of misdirecting to the other answer choices.
+F1 clearly describes Sushi Rolls, and F2 clearly describes Lasagna Bolognese.
+They leave no doubt as to what they refer to among the choices, making them strong misdirection tools.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices